-Please be mindful of your capacity, particularly when there is an influx of wildlife requiring care due to major incidents like bushfire, significant weather events and other natural disasters.
 Caring for some young wildlife (e.g. baby birds and joeys) requires significant time commitment and would not be appropriate for those unable to meet their care requirements.

-DELWP recommends establishing good communication with other wildlife shelter operators and foster carers in your area.
-If you believe your capacity is exceeded and you are not able to provide adequate care for an animal, it is recommended you contact another wildlife shelter operator or foster carer to see if they have capacity to take the animal.
-If you are not able to find another wildlife shelter operator or foster carer who has the capacity to take the animal, then it should be humanely euthanised.
+The Conservation Regulator recommends establishing good communication with other wildlife rehabilitators in your area.

+If you believe your capacity is exceeded and you are not able to provide adequate care for an animal, it is recommended you contact another wildlife rehabilitator to see if they have capacity to take the animal.
+If you are not able to find another wildlife rehabilitator who has the capacity to take the animal, then it should be humanely euthanised.

-1 State of Queensland, 2013, Code of Practice - Care of Sick, Injured or Orphaned Protected Animals in Queensland, available from: https://www.ehp.qld.gov.au/wildlife/caring-for-wildlife/pdfs/cp-wl-rehab.pdf.
+1 State of Queensland, 2013, Code of Practice - Care of Sick, Injured or Orphaned Protected Animals in Queensland, available from: ehp.qld.gov.au/wildlife/caring-for-wildlife/pdfs/cp-wl-rehab.pdf